 In June 2011, Mr. Moore entered into an employment agreement with the Company effective through December 31, 2020.
 In April 2013, the agreement was amended to extend the term through December 31, 2022.
 The agreement provides for: (i) a base salary with increases at the discretion of the Compensation Committee; (ii) an annual cash bonus and/or incentive award at the discretion of the Compensation Committee; (iii) certain fringe benefits and vacation; and (iv) reimbursement of business related expenses.
 Mr. Moore agreed not to compete with the Company for a period of five years following his termination and not to solicit employees of the Company and not to solicit customers of the Company for a period of five years following his termination.
-In the event of termination of the agreement by the Company, other than for cause, Mr. Moore is entitled to severance payments equal to his then current annual base salary for twelve months and his then current target bonus (prorated based on the date of termination).
-If this agreement had been terminated by the Company on December 31, 2013, other than for cause, Mr. Moore would have been entitled to severance payments equal to \$650,000 paid over twelve months.
-In addition, should a future change in control of Company occur, the agreement provides for severance payments to Mr. Moore equal to 100% of his then current annual base salary for 24 months.
-Mr. Moore's current base salary for 2014 is \$310,000 per year.
-In addition to the change in control provisions provided under the employment agreement, in the event of a change in control on December 31, 2013, Mr. Moore would also have vested in 50,000 stock options and 1,200 shares of restricted stock.
+In the event of termination of Mr. Moore's employment by the Company, other than for cause, Mr. Moore is entitled to severance payments equal to his then current annual base salary for twelve months and his then current target bonus (prorated based on the date of termination).
+If Mr. Moore had been terminated by the Company on December 31, 2014, other than for cause, Mr. Moore would have been entitled to severance payments equal to \$685,000 paid over twelve months.
+In addition, in the event of termination of Mr. Moore's employment by the Company, other than for cause, following a change in control of the Company, the agreement provides for severance payments to Mr. Moore equal to 100% of his then current annual base salary for 24 months.
+If Mr. Moore had been terminated by the Company on December 31, 2014, other than for cause, following a change in control of the Company, Mr. Moore would have been entitled to severance payments equal to \$620,000, paid over 24 months.
+In addition to the change in control provisions provided under the employment agreement, in the event of a change in control on December 31, 2014, Mr. Moore would also have vested in 50,000 stock options and 900 shares of restricted stock.